Denio1212/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 * >Kwargs, shortened from key word argument.
   > >>Is a way to change arguments corresponding to their key words.
   > Basically making a list which holds all key words and then applies values to them without the need to order it!

+# Task 10, 11, 12

+* These tasks were pretty similar to the previous ones.
+**The difference was that i needed to make a square now**

+> A few minor differences but it was the same stuff again